 Using the Royal Conservatory of Music: Speech Arts & Drama syllabus as a guide, students develop techniques to interpret and perform various forms of literature expressively, strengthen their ability to speak with ease and clarity and confidently share their ideas and observations.
 Interested students may prepare for an RCM exam in Speech Arts & Drama at the appropriate grade level using the pieces they work on in class.
 Activities are designed to help develop each individual’s creative and imaginative voice and make new discoveries about themselves and others.

-In this group setting, students benefit from presenting their work to one another, as well as becoming observant and attentive audience members.
-Age appropriate topics and texts will be provided in collaboration with ideas and interests generated by the students.
+Age appropriate topics and texts will be provided in collaboration with ideas and interests generated by the student.

 Image credit: Salvatore Postiglione, Public domain, via Wikimedia Commons